 Come July, grocery stores and drugstores use smaller school supplies to lure shoppers.
 Last year, for example, stores nationwide marked down certain products, including a 10-pack of markers, which typically go for $2 to $3, to $1 each.
 So when you’re picking up things to make dinner, check the isles for discounted school supplies.
 The cash you’ll save will surprise you!

 Here’s a great link that can help you save on everything on your back to school shopping list: http://thekrazycouponlady.com/category/back-to-school

 Your “Smart Place”!

 Designate a specific place at home as your students learning center.
 Having one specific place where you can study helps to get your child’s brain in the habit of getting down to the business of information processing – and idea generation – whenever you are there.

 The key is that everyone has different preferences.
 Identifying your distractors and minimizing them will help your student focus on their work.
 Practice with background sounds and locations until you find your perfect “Smart Place”!

 Soothing background music can truly help a student eliminate physical stress and enhance their mental performance.
 Make sure the music you choose lends itself to a productive study session.
 Loud rap or rock music with heavy vocals probably is not the best thing for your student.
 Look for smooth instrumentals or soothing soundscapes.

 There are many ways to make an impact at your child’s school.
 Here are just a few:

-- • Help to plan and chaperone field trips, track meets, and other events that take place away from
+• Help to plan and chaperone field trips, track meets, and other events that take place away from the school